SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/RunOnMultipleDatabases.png)

+    Select two or more databases.

     ![](images/RunOnMultipleDatabases2.png)

+    Once the query completes, select the queries whose results should be provided into a downloadable JSON file.

     ![](images/RunOnMultipleDatabases4.png)

-    *Selecting both query results will generate a JSON file with the details of both queries.*
+    An example of the results file is shown below.

     ![](images/RunOnMultipleDatabases3.png)

 ## Exercise 3.12 Export and Import

-1. The results of a SQL query can be saved as a CSV file as shown below.
+1. The results of a SQL query can be saved as a CSV file.
+Select the Download icon.

     ![](images/Download.png)

+    Options are provided on how to format the data.

     ![](images/Download2.png)

-    Wizards are also provided that can be used to export the data from a table or view or from multiple objects and include their schema and data (catalog import/export).
+    Wizards are also provided that can be used to export the data from a table, view or from multiple objects and include their schema and data (catalog import/export).

     ![](images/ExportandImportWizards.png)